Here's How Your Trade MongoDB Inc. (MDB) Aggressively Right Now

 Sponsored

+The average price from analysts is $358.84, which is $145.58 above the current price.
 MDB currently public float of 65.61M and currently shorts hold a 5.40% ratio of that float.
-Today, the average trading volume of MDB was 1.51M shares.
+Today, the average trading volume of MDB was 1.50M shares.

 MDB’s Market Performance

-MDB stocks went up by 0.70% for the week, with a monthly jump of 6.27% and a quarterly performance of 32.80%, while its annual performance rate touched -16.06%.
-The volatility ratio for the week stands at 5.17% while the volatility levels for the past 30 days are set at 4.70% for MongoDB Inc. The simple moving average for the period of the last 20 days is -5.71% for MDB stocks with a simple moving average of -11.84% for the last 200 days.
+MDB stocks went down by -33.71% for the week, with a monthly drop of -28.94% and a quarterly performance of -15.90%, while its annual performance rate touched -38.72%.
+The volatility ratio for the week stands at 7.82% while the volatility levels for the past 30 days are set at 4.97% for MongoDB Inc. The simple moving average for the period of the last 20 days is -31.58% for MDB stocks with a simple moving average of -35.40% for the last 200 days.

 Analysts’ Opinion of MDB